 I started by looking at large reference books since these had the lowest emotional attachment and took a disproportionate amount of space.
 Those no longer used, or that could be replaced by resources freely available on the Internet were given away.
 I replaced any reference materials I used regularly with electronic versions.
 Even though this cost money, it saved space and made the materials more useful to me.

 The first difficulty were books I hadn’t read.
 Often there is a reason I haven’t read the book after purchasing it.
 Maybe I started the book but just couldn’t get “into” it.
 Maybe my interests changed or I had purchased the book because someday I knew I would be interested in the topic.
-It seemed wrong to give away something I hadn’t used, but I realized there is not enough time to reald all the books I am interested in.
+It seemed wrong to give away something I hadn’t used, but I realized I didn’t have enough time to read all the books I am interested in.
 Keeping these unread books just made me feel guilty.
-Any books that I didn’t have plans to read in the next six months I gave away.
+Any books that I didn’t have hopes to read in the next year I gave away.

 I changed tacts to identifying books I really wanted to keep.
 I asked the question “Which of these books changed my life or I think it’s so great that it might change someone else life?”
 Those got put into a special bookcase, set off to be scanned, or in some cases purchased for my Kindle and given away.

-For all the remaining books I asked two questions.
-The first was “Is this book on my reading schedule in the next six months?”.
-If yes, I held on to the book.
-The second question was “Can I get this book again?”
+For all the remaining books I asked “Can I get this book again?”
 I looked up each book on Amazon.
-If it was still in print I put it on an Amazon wishlist and I gave the book away confident I come get it back if I needed to.
+If it was still in print I put it on an Amazon wishlist and I gave the book away confident I could get it back if I needed to.
 What’s left?
 Less than one bookcase of largely out of print books.
 Every quarter or so I looks through the remaining books and ask the question “Do I think I am going to ever read this book or loan it to someone?”
-Each time I do this there are several books my honest answer is”no”, and they get donated to our church or the friends of the library.
+Each time I do this there are several books my answer is”no”, and they get donated to friends of the library.
 If you are struggling with downsizing books you might appreciate the post 6 Mindset Hack to Declutter Books.

 The Process Continued

 I had to work at simplifying electronics… I am a technologist and a geek.
 I consolidated all the data I needed onto my laptop (backed up into the cloud) which removed the need to have a file server in the house.
-I stopped running a computing infrastructure which could run a medium size business by switching to use Google Apps and a few other cloud services.
+I stopped running a computing infrastructure appropriate for a medium size business by switching to use Google Apps and a few other cloud services.
 In the process I got rid of several servers, a lot of upkeep, and a number of older computers I was holding on to “just in case”.
 Three large moving boxes filled with cables was reduced to three quart size ziplock bags.
 I realized I really didn’t use the home phone and answering machine so they were dropped and I just used my cell phone.
 Rather than multiple portable audio devices I decided I would use my phone or if I didn’t have my phone, forgo music.
-Rather than having multiple stereo systems with a complex (and somewhat fragile) streaming infrastructure I switched to a single system based around my laptop and a pair of audiophile grade powered speaker.
+Rather than having multiple stereo systems with a complex (and somewhat fragile) streaming infrastructure I switched to a single system based around my computer and audiophile grade powered speakers.

 for we brought nothing into the world, and we cannot take anything out of the world.
 But if we have food and clothing, with these we will be content.1 Timothy 6:7-8 (ESV)